-Nutmeg is used to season dishes.
-It’s available to buy in the ground or whole form.
-Nutmeg is used in baked goods, entrees, desserts, and certain cuisines, such as Moroccan and Indian foods.
-It’s also sometimes used in beverages, such as cider.
+Nutmeg is used to season dishes and is available to buy as a ground spice or in its whole form.
+It can be found in baked goods, entrees, and desserts.
+Certain cuisines, such as Moroccan and Indian cuisines, feature nutmeg in their dishes.
+It’s also sometimes used in beverages, like cider.

 A food allergy is an allergy to a protein present in a particular food.
 You may be allergic to more than one type of food protein.
 In that case, you would be allergic to multiple foods.
 It’s not uncommon for a person to be allergic to several foods in the same category.
 These categories might include:

-Fortunately, if you have been diagnosed with a nut allergy, you don’t have to avoid seeds, such as nutmeg.
-The same is also true if you have been diagnosed with an allergy to seeds but not to nuts.
+If you’ve been diagnosed with a nut allergy, you don’t have to avoid seeds such as nutmeg.
+Also, if you’ve been diagnosed with an allergy to seeds, you don’t have to avoid nuts.

 Knowing the difference between seeds, legumes, and tree nuts can help you steer clear of potential allergens.
-Unfortunately, that distinction is sometimes hard to keep clear because the foods are easily mistaken.
-Here are some of the most common allergens in each group:
+That distinction is sometimes hard to keep clear because the food categories are easily mistaken for one another.

-The symptoms of a seed allergy depend on the severity of the allergy.
-Some people with a seed allergy may have a severe reaction, such as anaphylaxis.
-Anaphylaxis is a potentially life-threatening reaction that often occurs within just minutes of exposure to an allergen.
+Anaphylaxis is a potentially life-threatening reaction that often occurs within minutes of exposure to an allergen.
 People experiencing anaphylaxis may have the following symptoms:

 A less severe reaction is also possible.
 Other symptoms of a seed allergy can include: